HearthSim/legal/TERMS.md

 companies and affiliates (the "Company", "HearthSim" or "we") and you ("you").
-By using or accessing HSReplay.net (the "Site"), the Hearthstone Deck Tracker, or any other websites, APIs, applications, or services offered by the Company, which are collectively referred to as the "Service," you agree (i) that you are 13 years of age or older, (ii) if you are the age of majority in your jurisdiction or over, that you have read, understood, and accept to be bound by the Terms, and (iii) if you are between 13 and the age of majority in your jurisdiction, that your legal guardian has reviewed and agrees to these Terms.
+By using or accessing HSReplay.net (the "Site"), the Hearthstone Deck Tracker, or any other websites, APIs, applications, or services offered by the Company (including the HearthSim Referral Program referred to in more detail in Section 5), which are collectively referred to as the "Service," you agree (i) that you are 13 years of age or older, (ii) if you are the age of majority in your jurisdiction or over, that you have read, understood, and accept to be bound by the Terms, and (iii) if you are between 13 and the age of majority in your jurisdiction, that your legal guardian has reviewed and agrees to these Terms.